facebook/react-native-website/docs/textinput.md

 For iOS 11+ you can set `textContentType` to `username` or `password` to enable autofill of login details from the device keychain.

+For iOS 12+ `newPassword` can be used to indicate a new password input the user may want to save in the keychain, and `oneTimeCode` can be used to indicate that a field can be autofilled by a code arriving in an SMS.

 To disable autofill, set `textContentType` to `none`.

 Possible values for `textContentType` are: